vegasbrianc/docker-ch-meetup10/README.md

 A Docker Swarm is a group of Docker Engines that are combined into a self-orchestrating group called a Swarm.
 Swarm mode contains the feature services that allows us to deploy and manage multi-container applicationss across our Docker Swarm which can contain multiple or more Docker hosts.

 We will create 4 new Docker Hosts.
-1 x Docker Swarm Manager and 3 x Docker Nodes.
+1 x Docker Swarm Manager and 2 x Docker Nodes.
 The Swarm Manager is responsible to maintain/monitors the state of the swarm and schedules containers across the Swarm.
 The Docker Nodes run the workload of the Swarm.

 ### Step 2.1 Build and Deploy a Swarm Manager
+Time to setup our first node in our Swarm.
+The first node will be the Swarm Manager.

+    docker-machine create -d virtualbox mgr

+This will create a virtual machine with the name of mgr.
+Once the command completes let's check the status of our newly created machine.

+    docker-machine ls
+    NAME   ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER    ERRORS mgr    *        virtualbox   Running   tcp://192.168.99.100:2376           v1.12.1

+Record the IP address of our Swarm Manager as we will use it to initalize the Swarm.
+Let's connect to our newly created Swarm Manager

+    docker-machine ssh mgr

+Once connected let's initialize our Swarm

+    docker swarm init --advertise-addr 192.168.99.100

+Upond command completion you will notice two commands printed.
+Record the command for adding a work node for later.
+For visualization purposes we will run a Swarm Visualizer created by [Swarm Visulaizer](https://github.com/ManoMarks/docker-swarm-visualizer)

+### Step 2.2 Create Docker Swarm Nodes